mattcarlotta/nvi/README.md

 ## Troubleshooting

+### The binary directory doesn't exist

-⚠️ Please note that some operating systems (like Mac OS) may not have a `/usr/local/bin` directory nor use it as a search `PATH` for binaries.
+Some operating systems (like Mac OS) may not have a `/usr/local/bin` directory nor use it as a search `PATH` for binaries.

 To fix this, create the directory (if you're wary of touching `/usr`, then you may want to use `/opt` or `/opt/bin` instead):
 ```bash